Hello. I’m Aminatou Sow, a writer and interviewer.

 My only real ask is that when commenting, we would all assume good intentions on the part of everyone else here.
 Please always ask for clarity on someone's position rather than jumping to conclusions.
 That’s it.
 My hope is that we will create a thoughtful and generous community here together.

 I need to speak to a manager!

-If you find yourself bored or annoyed by this newsletter, please unsubscribe—life is way too short to spend even a moment hate reading anything on Beyoncé’s internet, and complain about it in your groupchats.
-Honest to god, it is the most satisfying place to complain or shade anyone.
+If you find yourself bored or annoyed by this newsletter, please unsubscribe—life is way too short, but feel free to complain about it in your group chats.
+It’s so much more satisfying.
 If however you find yourself enjoying this newsletter, please forward it to a friend.
 That is the highest compliment you can give me.

 What else?
 If it’s an absolute emergency and you must get in touch, I guess you can drop me a line || email@example.com.
 Real emergencies only!

 It really means a lot to me that you’ve read this far.
 Thanks for coming along.